Rose Scott-Moncrieff: Life

 She was born Rose Scott-Moncrieff in 1903.
 She studied an undergraduate degree at Imperial College London and received a PhD from Cambridge in 1930.
-However, because she was female she was given only a certificate and she was not allowed to join the university.
+However, because she was a woman she was given only a certificate and she was not allowed to join the university.
 She worked at the John Innes Horticultural Institution.
 In the 1930s she worked alongside some of the leading figures in chemistry and genetics.
 Her recollections of her career were recounted in her book 'The Classical Period in Chemical Genetics.
 Recollections of Muriel Wheldale Onslow, Sir Robert Robinson and J. B. S. Haldane'.

 Rose Scott-Moncrieff joined the Biochemistry department at the University of Cambridge in 1925 and studied under Muriel Onslow (née Wheldale).
 She continued Wheldale's research into the genetic control of pigmentation in Antirrhinum majus.

 In 1929 Scott-Moncrieff received a small grant from the Department of Scientific and Industrial Research which enabled her to begin work with JBS Haldane on the molecular biology of flower colour.
 In the early period of their collaboration she was based in the laboratory of Professor Gowland Hopkins at the University of Cambridge where Haldane was a Reader.
 Their experiments were mainly carried out at Merton College, Oxford on the chemistry of anthocyanins.
 Haldane persuaded her to widen her research to include the chemical and genetic study of flower pigmentation.
 He also introduced her to the geneticists at John Innes Horticultural Institution where she started on a biochemical survey of related genotypes.
 Scott-Moncrieff's ability to bring together scientists of a more chemical background with those working on genetics was credited as a large aspect of her success.

 In the 1930s Rose Scott-Moncrieff and her colleagues published a number of seminal papers in the Biochemical Journal which determined the metabolic sequence and genetic basis of pigment biosynthesis in flowers.
 Their research laid the foundation for biochemical genetics and molecular biology.

 The first crystalline form of primulin was prepared by Scott-Moncrieff in about 1930.
 This was the first crystalline anthocyanin pigment ever identified.

 Having isolated anthocyanin from purple Antirrhinum majus she now started work on its red variety and on the different strains of Primula sinensis.